 A major theme evident throughout the 1989 Legislature's funding decisions was a priority for adults with serious and persistent mental illness and for children with severe emotional disturbance.
-1989 amendments to the 1987 Comprehensive Mental Health Act for adults, and the 1989 Children's Mental Health Act, spell out this priority for the entire statewide mental health system.
-Although Minnesota uses slightly different terminology, the 1989 funding decisions concentrate almost all new state mental health funds on the group of persons which NIMH has referred to as "the long-term mentally ill."
+1989 amendments to the 1987 Comprehensive Mental Health Act for adults, and the 1989 Children's Mental Health Act, spell-out this priority for the entire statewide mental health system.
+The 1989 Legislature concentrated almost all new state mental health funds on the group of persons which NIMH has referred to as "the long-term mentally ill."